 At last, you can verify the Office 365 Tenant to Tenant Migration by running the Test-MigrationServerAvailability cmdlet against the migration endpoint created on the target tenant.

-Direct and Easy Ways to Perform Tenant to Tenant Migration in Office 365
+Direct Method to Migrate from One Tenant to Another in Office 365

-It is evident that the above process is extremely complex to understand.
-It also required a skillful professional to perform the cross-tenant mailbox migration in Office 365.
-Therefore, it is not advisable to move Office 365 from one tenant to another manually until you have the right person to do the job.
-In this regard, experts have recommended using a secure and authentic Office 365 Migration Tool that is compatible with technical and non-technical users.
-Apart from this, it also provides the in-built features that help to ease the Office 365 tenant to tenant migration.
+It is evident that the above manual process is extremely complex to understand as well as perform.
+It also required technical expertise to perform the cross-tenant mailbox migration in Office 365.
+Therefore, it is not advisable to attempt manual migration unless you have a highly skilled technical person available to perform the task.
+In this regard, experts also recommend using a secure and reliable tool.
+And some experts recommend the Cigati Office 365 Migration Tool which is compatible for both technical and non-technical users.
+Apart from this, it also provides built-in features that help to ease the Office 365 tenant-to-tenant migration.

-Why Office 365 Migration Tool is Reliable for Cross Tenant Mailbox Migration?
+Why use the Cigati Office 365 Migration Tool for Cross Tenant Mailbox Migration?

-- This software eases the migration process and ensures high data integrity while moving from one Office 365 tenant to another.
+- This software makes the whole migration process easy and ensures high data integrity during the migration from one tenant to another.

-- You can easily export all the tenant account data, including Emails, Contacts, Calendars, Tasks, Categories, & Documents.
+- You can easily export all the tenant account data, including Emails, Contacts, Calendars, Tasks, Categories, and documents.

-- It offers the option to migrate the Mailbox, In-place Archive, & Public Folder from one tenant account to another.
+- It offers the option to migrate the Mailbox, In-place Archive, and public folder from one tenant account to another.

-- Additionally, you can opt for the Mail filter option to select the specific folders for optimizing the migration process.
+- Additionally, you can opt for the advanced feature of the mail filter option to select the specific folders for optimizing the migration process.

-- This utility is superiorly designed and developed with the latest algorithms that make it compatible with all the latest versions of Windows operating systems.
+- This utility is superiorly designed and developed with the latest algorithms that make it compatible with all versions of Windows OS.

-An Office 365 tenant to tenant migration is a complex task that requires skilled and experienced help.
-Fortunately, we have an Office 365 Migration Tool that makes the Office 365 tenant to tenant migration a pretty straightforward process.
+An Office 365 tenant-to-tenant migration is a complex task that requires technical expertise.
+Fortunately, we have an Office 365 Migration Tool that makes the tenant-to-tenant migration a pretty straightforward process.
 In this blog, we have covered both approaches (manual and automated), and we hope that this article helped you in successful tenant-to-tenant migration in Office 365.

-FAQ 1: How will you perform O365 tenant to tenant mailbox migration?
+1: How will you perform O365 tenant-to-tenant mailbox migration?

 - Select the Backup option and then enter the O365 credentials of the source tenant.

-- Now, check on the Mailbox option from Select Backup Option.
+- Now, check on the Mailbox option from the Select Backup Option.

 - This wizard will show you the tree structure of your source tenant mailbox data.